 - Make the dough.
 Combine active dry yeast with warm water, and 1 teaspoon granulated sugar.
 Let sit for 5 minutes or until the mixture is foamy and the yeast is activated.

-- Whisk together the 3 eggs with 2 egg yolks.
-Combine the eggs with bread flour, 1 ½ teaspoon salt, and granulated sugar in the bowl of a stand mixer.
-Add the yeast mixture and mix until a dough forms.
+- Whisk together eggs with egg yolks.
+Combine eggs with bread flour, salt, and granulated sugar in the bowl of a stand mixer.
+Add yeast mixture and mix until a dough forms.
 Add the butter and knead the dough until smooth, about 5-7 minutes.
 Transfer the dough into a clean bowl and cover with plastic wrap.
 Place in a warm spot and let proof for 1 hour until doubled in size.

 - Meanwhile, make the chocolate tahini filling.
-Whisk together milk with 1 teaspoon vanilla and bring to a simmer over medium heat.
-Whisk 4 egg yolks with sugar and slowly add the milk to the eggs, whisking constantly.
-Do not add the milk too quickly or the eggs will scramble.
-Add 2 tablespoon cornstarch, 2 tablespoon cocoa powder, and ½ teaspoon salt.
-Heat the egg mixture over medium heat on the stove and cook until the mixture has thickened, whisking constantly.
+Heat milk over low heat until warm.
+Whisk 4 egg yolks with sugar, cornstarch, cocoa powder, salt, and vanilla.
+Slowly add milk to eggs, whisking constantly.
+Do not add milk too quickly or the eggs will scramble.
+Heat egg mixture over medium heat on the stove and cook until thickened, whisking constantly.

-- Remove the pastry cream from heat and stir in the chocolate, tahini, and butter until they have melted.
-Transfer the filling to a bowl and cover with plastic wrap, letting the plastic wrap sit directly on top of the filling to prevent a skin from forming.
+- Remove pastry cream from heat and stir in chocolate, tahini, and butter until melted.
+Transfer filling to a bowl and cover with plastic wrap, letting plastic wrap sit directly on top of the filling to prevent a skin from forming.
 Let cool.
 Fold in ¾ cup whipped cream and set aside.

-- Gently punch down the dough.
-Roll the dough into a rectangle about ¾ inch thick.
+- Punch down dough.
+Roll into a rectangle about ¾ inch thick.
 Use a 3-inch biscuit cutter and cut 16 circles.
 Place on a baking sheet lined with parchment paper with 2 inches of space in between the donuts.
-Cover loosely with plastic wrap and let rise for another 2 hours.
+Cover loosely with plastic wrap and let rise for 1 hour.

-- Fry the donuts until golden brown, flipping the donuts to get an even color on both sides.
+- Fry donuts until golden brown, flipping them over halfway.
 Remove from oil with a slotted spoon and place on a paper-towel-lined plate to drain the excess oil.
 Dip the donuts in the pistachio sugar and repeat with the remaining donuts.

 **Helpful tips and common mistakes